-If you have already purchased a computer for school, make sure it is up to date by following these easy steps to update your operating system.
+If you already have a computer for school, make sure it is up to date by following these easy steps to update your operating system.

 Called Instructional Technology Centers (ITCs), these groups of computers and printers are located all over campus.
 View map locations to all ITCs on campus.

 Don't be shy.
-Find us on social media to get updates about tech services, training opportunities and resources, IT security reminders, and IT tips for surviving your college career!
+Follow us on social media to get updates about tech services, training opportunities and resources, IT security reminders, and technology tips for success during your college career!